melikeaydogan/CS-319-Monopoly-Team-1B/README.md

 ### Additional Features

 - **Different game modes:** With this feature, players will be able to play the different editions of the game, as if they were different game modes.
-In addition, the board map will consist of buildings and places in Bilkent University.
+Players will be able to select a board out of many board options, such as Istanbul, World Edition and one that consists  of buildings and places in Bilkent University.
 - **Multiplayer:** Players will be able to play with other players over the Internet.
-- **Speed die:** Since a Monopoly session takes a lot time to finish, we are planning to include the speed die feature of the game.
-We could also add other features to resolve this issue.
+- **Speed die:** Since a Monopoly session takes a lot time to finish, we are planning to include the speed die as an alternative game mode.
+- **Save Game State** Saving the game state to continue it later will also be implemented to help players manage their time.

 ### Group Members